CloudLabsAI-Azure/apim-lab/apim-lab/9-fusion-dev/fusion-dev-9-1.md

    >**Note:** If you see **Activate account** button, then click on it to activate your Power Platform account and then click on **Create connector**.

-   > **Note:** The option is expected to appear within an hour.
-Kindly proceed with the subsequent exercises and revisit this section afterward.

 1. On the **Create a Connector** page, enter the following details:

    - API : Select the **Star Wars (1)** API.